 This is an updated post

-Failing to register for GST when you meet the above criteria could mean you will be made to pay GST on any sales that you have made since the date you were required to register.
+Failing to register for GST when you meet the above criteria could mean you'll have to pay GST on any sales that you have made since the date you were required to register.
 Penalties and interest may also be applied.

 How can I register for GST?

 Before you register for GST, you need to have an Australian Business Number (ABN).
 This is an 11-digit number given by the Australian Government to identify your business.

 Once you have your ABN, there are three ways to register your business for GST:

 - You can do it online via the ATO Business Portal.

 - Through a registered tax agent or BAS agent (Business Activity Statement Agent).